OSU-MARS/iLand/README.md

 ﻿### Overview
-This repo contains a port of core iLand 2.0 components from C++ to C# with code quality investments and feature changes. iLand's user interface and plugins are not included.
+This repo contains a port of core iLand 2.1 components from C++ to C# with code quality investments and feature changes. iLand's user interface and plugins are not included.

 * These source directories are included: core, output, tests, 3rdparty (replaced with Mersenne twister nuget), tools
-* These directories were not ported: apidoc, fonstudio, iland, ilandc, inits, plugins/{barkbeetle, fire, wind}
+* These directories were not ported: abe, abe-lib, apidoc, bite, fonstudio, iland, ilandc, inits, plugins/{barkbeetle, fire, wind}
-* The abe and abe/output directories were ported but are currently retained only in the feature/scripting branch.

 This port of iLand is a .NET 9.0 assembly whose PowerShell cmdlets require [Powershell 7.5](https://github.com/PowerShell/PowerShell) or newer.
 GDAL can be used for logging light and height grids to GeoTIFF, which will fail if compatiible GDAL binaries aren't in `$env:PATH` when iLand
 PowerShell cmdlets are invoked.
 Feather files and SQLite databases are both input and output formats, resulting in use of Apache Arrow and
 Microsoft.Data.Sqlite (which, as of .NET 6.0, had fewer dependencies than System.Data.Sqlite).

-### Relationship to iLand 2.0 (2024) and 1.0 (2016)
+### Relationship to iLand 2.1 (2025), 2.0 (2024), and 1.0 (2016)
 Code in this repo derives from the [iLand 1.0](https://iland-model.org/) spatial growth and yield model and is synchronized periodically with
-[iLand 2.0](https://github.com/edfm-tum/iland-model) after updates commit to iLand 2.0 main.
+[iLand 2](https://github.com/edfm-tum/iland-model) after major updates commit to iLand main.
 This independent branch exists to simplify making the large changes needed for some forms of iLand-based research.
 Some of the major feature and architectural differences from main include

 * The landscape is separated from the model which acts upon it.
 Corresponding rationalizations are made to project file to group settings